ManuelMPinto/ManuelMPinto/README.md

 ## 💡 About Me

 I'm Manuel Pinto, and I recently completed my bachelor's degree in Aquatic Sciences.
 Currently pursuing my passion for data analytics.
-I am an enthusiastic learner with a deep curiosity to constantly leanr new things.
+I am an enthusiastic learner with a deep curiosity to constantly learn new things.
 Also have a passion for puzzle solving, which I find is a perfect match for the field of data analytics.

 ## 🔧 Skills and Tools